awwithro/istio-linkerd-demo/README.md

             - [Linkerd](#linkerd)
 ## About

-This repo contains a demo showing the usage of both linkerd and istio in kubernets.
+This repo contains a demo showing the usage of both linkerd and istio in kubernetes.
 It contains a few microservices that will run in the service mesh.

+Presentation slides made with [reveal-ck](https://github.com/jedcn/reveal-ck)
 ## Requirements

 * minikube running kubernetes >= v1.8.0